Steinbrenner met with Judge, says 'we've got a good thing'

 "I wanted him to know how I felt in case there was any — what’s the word I’m looking for? — in case there was, any lack of clarity on his part — ambiguity,” Steinbrenner said.

-Steinbrenner spoke before it became known that first baseman Anthony Rizzo had agreed to a $40 million, two-year deal subject to a successful physical.
+Steinbrenner spoke before it became known that first baseman Anthony Rizzo had agreed to a $40 million, two-year deal to stay with the Yankees.

 In other news, he said: